-Victims of human trafficking, sexual assault and /or domestic violence including dating violence, sexual assault, or stalking will be served by a separate coordinated entry process that meets HUD requirements as detailed in the Coordinated Entry Notice.
+Victims of human trafficking, sexual assault and/or domestic violence (including dating violence, sexual assault, or stalking) will be served by a separate DV coordinated entry process that meets HUD requirements as detailed in the Coordinated Entry Notice and maintains confidentiality requirements outlined in the Violence Against Women Act (VAWA).
+Survivors access the same housing resources available to the CoC as a whole through the Prioritization Team bi-weekly meeting but do so after their personally identifying information is anonymized.
 This will ensure that confidentiality and therefore safety can be maintained.
-Victims of domestic violence may enter the coordinated entry process through the street outreach, the county's 24 hour crisis intervention hotline, the 24 hour homeless hotline or through a victim service provider, which as defined in section 401 (32) in the

-McKinney-Vento Act, is a private nonprofit organization whose primary mission is to provide services to victims of domestic violence, dating violence, sexual assault, or stalking.
+Victims of domestic violence may enter the DV coordinated entry process through the county's 24 hour crisis intervention hotline, the 24 hour homeless hotline or through a victim service provider, which is defined in section 401 (32) in the McKinney-Vento Act as a private nonprofit organization whose primary mission is to provide services to victims of domestic violence, dating violence, sexual assault, or stalking.